Get rid of the problem today Call 1300 577 777

 - The surface temperature of the windows

 The more moisture there is in the air the more likely it is that you will get condensation.
 If condensation occurs over a prolonged period of time, other signs will start to appear such as damp patches on walls, peeling wallpaper and ultimately black mould growth.
-Condensation will also occur under suspended timber floors and will contribute to the decay of the wooden floor.
+House Condensation problems will also occur under suspended timber floors and will contribute to the decay of the wooden floor.

 Homes in many parts of Australia are prone to condensation.
 You don’t, however, have to put up with weeping windows and damp curtains, when often all it takes is improving the ventilation in your home.